The best DIY recipe adds cozy fall flavor to pumpkin pie, muffins, cakes, and more – with just four spices you likely have on hand!

-Many of the seasonal recipes we enjoy call for pumpkin pie spice.
 Years ago, when I began buying my spices from a vendor at our local farmers market, I noticed what he did when I requested pumpkin pie spice: he simply dumped a little cinnamon, nutmeg, ginger, and allspice onto his old-fashioned scale, stirred them together, and bagged them up.

 - Slow Cooker Steel Cut Oatmeal